Studying politics in worlds that never were and worlds that cannot be, to better understand where we are now.

-In addition to being an Adjunct Professor of Political Science at Colorado State University, I also teach courses at Cherry Hill Seminary, founded the organizational wargame and training consultancy Liminal Operations, LLC, and am a content creator for Evil Beagle Games.
+In addition to being an Instructor of Political Science at Colorado State University, I also teach at Cherry Hill Seminary, founded the organizational wargame and training consultancy Liminal Operations, LLC, and am Chief Operating Officer of Evil Beagle Games.
 In short, I’m a professional gaming nerd and love every minute of it!

 I “earned” the military callsign (or, nickname) Pigeon back in 1997 for having pet pigeons, to include a bird (Heathcliff) I’ve had since 1996.
 The “dove enthusiast” I purchased Heathcliff from said he was 13-years old at the time!
 I might have to put Heathcliff in my will.